juanjoDiaz/streamparser-json/README.md

 JSONparse2 is:

-* As performant as the original an even faster in some cases
+* As performant as the original an even faster in some cases.
 * Works on the browser.
+* Allow selector of what to emit.
-* Well documented
+* Well documented.
 * Better designed and more plugable/configurable by clearly separates the tokenizer and parser processes.
 * Simpler and cleaner code.
 Uses ES6 and doesn't rely on deprecated Node.js methods.
 * 100% unit test coverage.